Point of View

 The Two Variables That Must Be Made Explicit

-Before committing meaningful resources to expansion, leadership teams must publicly answer two questions.
+Before committing meaningful resources to expansion, leadership teams must explicitly answer two questions.

 When either variable is assumed rather than validated, expansion risk increases materially.